Photometric calibrations and characterization of the 4K$\times$4K CCD Imager, the first-light axial port instrument for

 \subsection{Photometric errors and comparison}

-In the left panel of Fig.~\ref{fig:field_SLSN2020ank}, calibrated magnitudes of the stars in the field of PG~0231 \citep[faded squares;][]{Landolt1992} and SLSN~2020ank \citep[dots;][]{Kumar2021} along with associated photometric errors are plotted for exposures between 60--120s and 360--600s, respectively, for all the filters.
-The $UBVRI$ bands data of PG~0231 and field of SLSN~2020ank presented here were observed on 2020 October 14, under $M1$ reflectively of $\sim$60.1\% and moon illumination of $\approx$6.5\%.
-Fig.~\ref{fig:field_SLSN2020ank} indicates that associated photometric errors are $\sim$0.05 mag in $V$ $\sim$19.5 mag for PG0231 (for an exposure time of 40s; FWHM in $V$-band $\sim$0.6 arcsec) whereas it is $\sim$0.05 mag for $V$ $\sim$21.5 mag for SLSN~2020ank field (for an exposure time of 360s; FWHM in $V$-band $\sim$0.8 arcsec).
-A similar trend is also followed in other filters, and these magnitude values are close to those of the simulated values presented in P18\href{https://ui.adsabs.harvard.edu/abs/2018BSRSL..87...42P/abstract}.
+In the left panel of Figure~\ref{fig:field_SLSN2020ank}, calibrated magnitudes of the stars in the field of PG~0231 \citep[faded squares;][]{Landolt1992} and SN~2020ank \citep[dots;][]{Kumar2021} along with associated photometric errors are plotted for exposures between 60--120s and 360--600s, respectively, for all the filters.
+The $UBVRI$ bands data of PG~0231 and field of SN~2020ank presented here were observed on 2020 October 14, under $M1$ reflectively of $\sim$60.1\% and moon illumination of $\approx$6.5\%.
+Figure~\ref{fig:field_SLSN2020ank} indicates that associated photometric errors are $\sim$0.05 mag in $V$ $\sim$19.5 mag for PG0231 (for an exposure time of 40s; FWHM in $V$-band $\sim$0.6 arcsec) whereas it is $\sim$0.05 mag for $V$ $\sim$21.5 mag for SN~2020ank field (for an exposure time of 360s; FWHM in $V$-band $\sim$0.8 arcsec).
+A similar trend is also followed in other filters, and these magnitude values are close to those of the simulated ones presented in P18\href{https://ui.adsabs.harvard.edu/abs/2018BSRSL..87...42P/abstract}.
 Field photometry of SN~2012au was also performed using the Landolt standard field PG~1323 on 2020 March 03 using the 4K$\times$4K CCD Imager; \cite{Pandey2021} further demonstrated consistent results of photometric errors and limiting magnitudes for given exposure times.
-Late-time optical observations of GRB~200412B field were also performed by \citet{Kumar2020} based on the data taken using the 4K$\times$4K CCD Imager and a detection was reported at 25.21$\pm$0.10 mag in $g$-band (360s$\times$10 frames) and 24.62 $\pm$ 0.12 mag in $R$-band (360s$\times$12 frames) as expected from simulations reported in P18\href{https://ui.adsabs.harvard.edu/abs/2018BSRSL..87...42P/abstract}.
+Late-time optical observations of GRB~200412B field were also performed by \citet{Kumar2020} based on the data taken using the 4K$\times$4K CCD Imager, and detection was reported at 25.21$\pm$0.10 mag in $g$-band (360s$\times$10 frames) and 24.62 $\pm$ 0.12 mag in $R$-band (360s$\times$12 frames).